Looking for a Scripture Memory plan for kids?

 Once you have chosen the chunk of Scripture that you are committed to memorizing, print it out in large font.

-- I tend to favor printing the Scripture passage on an 8 1/2 x 11 sheet of paper.
+- Print the Scripture passage on an 8 1/2 x 11 sheet of paper.

 - Make sure the text is in large font and, at a minimum, double spaced.
 We want it to be read from a distance of 3 to 4 feet.

 - Then we display it either on the refrigerator or we keep it safely in our homeschooling binder.

 Choose what works for your family.
 In the end, just make sure to have a home for all of your scripture memory work printables.

 3. Short Bursts Of Time Each Day

 There are no rules about what time is best to memorize Scripture.

 - If you have littles and everyone is up at the crack of dawn, practice the verses while eating breakfast.

 - Teens sleeping late?
 Catch them at lunchtime.